iswahyud/react-native-vlc-rtsp/README.md

 Library for Real-Time Video Stream RTSP in React Native.
 Now, support on Android and iOS.

-component for react-native project clone from `react-native-yz-vlcplayer` with modify script for iOS compatibility (also bahasa language).
+this component has modify script for iOS compatibility (also bahasa language).

 ## Supported RN Versions

-0.59 > 0.62 and up PODs are updated to works with 0.61 and up.(Tested in 0.61.5 and 0.62 and 0.63)
+0.74 and up

 ## Supported formats